Pakistan Super League: Format

 The PSL is played in a double round-robin format.
 Every team plays each other twice and the top four advance to the Playoffs.
 The playoffs use the Page playoff system, like the Indian Premier League.

-The league follows the rules and regulations dictated by the International Cricket Council, although it introduced DRS system in T20s which was later emulated by International Cricket Council as well.
+The league follows the rules and regulations dictated by the International Cricket Council.
+However, it introduced DRS system in T20s which was later emulated by International Cricket Council as well.
 In the group stage, two points are awarded for a win, one for a no-result and none for a loss.
 In the event of tied scores after both teams have faced their quota of overs, a super over is used to determine the match winner.
 In the group stage teams are ranked on the following criteria: